alinex/bash-lib/doc/function/num_parameters.md

 # num_parameters

-## Check that a specific number of parameters are given
+## Deprecated: Check that a specific number of parameters are given

+Use: is integer $# --min=1 --max=2

 ### Usage